-Investments classified within Level 1 were valued based on quoted prices for identical assets in active markets.
+Investments classified within Level 1 included mutual funds and exchange traded funds which were valued based on quoted prices for identical assets in active markets.

 Investments recorded at cost included money markets and certificates of deposit.
 Investments carried at cost are not required to be classified in one of the levels prescribed by the fair value hierarchy.